nintanuki/frankies-corner/README.md

 # Frankie's Corner

-A corner of the study turned into a clean, flexible workbench for nerdy fun: electronics, Arduino, Raspberry Pi, plus LEGO / K'NEX / puzzles, or any other kind of crafting/building project.
+A corner of the study turned into a clean, flexible workbench for nerdy fun: electronics, Arduino, Raspberry Pi, LEGO / K'NEX / puzzles, any kind of crafting or building project, and making music.
 Not a traditional computer desk.
 The surface stays clear and open at all times.
 The monitor lives off the surface (wall or floating mount), and parts and tools get their own storage.

 ## What I'm actually trying to build

 I struggled to find this online because I didn't know what to call it.
 The closest real-world terms are: **electronics workbench**, **maker desk**, **IT / LAN workstation**, **tech workstation**, or **computer workbench**.
 Everything I found that nailed all my requirements was either aimed at businesses or absurdly expensive (one custom worktable was over $5,000).
-Building it from scratch isn't an option (I don't know how, and we need to get something soon because that corner is sad).
+Building it from scratch isn't an option (I don't know how, and I need to get something soon because that corner is sad).
 So the goal is to **assemble** the right setup from cheap, off-the-shelf parts rather than build or buy a single fancy unit.

 ## The space